Sound Demixing Challenge 2023 Music Demixing Track Technical Report: TFC-TDF-UNet v3: TFC-TDF-UNet v3

 \subsection{Evaluation}

-Table \ref{tab:sota} compares TFC-TDF-UNet v3 with v2, as well as previous state-of-the-art models on the MUSDB18-HQ\cite{musdbhq} benchmark.
-All models included in Table \ref{tab:sota} are trained solely on the MUSDB18-HQ train set without extra data.
-The v3 model was trained for 58 epochs (we define ``epoch" as 10k steps with batch size 8), which took 4 days using one RTX 3090.
-For early stopping, we stopped training when mean SDR did not improve by at least 0.1dB in a 10 epoch window.
+For a quantitative comparison with v2 as well as state-of-the-art models, we report performance of TFC-TDF-UNet v3 on the MUSDB18-HQ\cite{musdbhq} (Table \ref{tab:sota}).
+We trained an additional model for MUSDB with the hyperparameters described in Table \ref{tab:cfg}.
+For data augmentation we applied pitch-shift using Soundstretch\footnotemark[3] (semitones $\in\{-3,-2,-1,0,1,2,3\}$) and randomly mixed sources from different songs (remixing)\cite{blend}.
+The v3 model was trained for 47 epochs (we define ``epoch" as 10k steps with batch size 8), which took 3 days using two RTX 3090.
+For early stopping, we stopped training when SDR did not improve by at least 0.05dB within 10 epochs.

-For a better comparison with v2, we did not use ``overlap-add" at inference time (which was done for all final submissions) and instead use the inference method of v2.
-This made v3 roughly 1.6 times faster than v2 on the MDX23 evaluation server.
-Even with this lightweight structure, v3 improves v2 by a significant 2.0dB cSDR for ``drums" and 0.8dB on average.
+For a better comparison with v2, we also report results for v3 without ``overlap-add'' and instead uses the inference method of v2 (trim and concatenate).
+This made v3 roughly 1.2 times faster than v2 on the MDX23 evaluation server.
+Even with this lightweight structure, v3 improves v2 by a significant 1.61dB cSDR for ``drums" and 0.92dB on average.
+Trading off speed for accuracy with overlap-add, TFC-TDF-UNet v3 achieves the highest average SDR/cSDR over all instruments.